NLnetLabs/krill-sync/README.md

 This is intended to facilitate a redundant set up where one or more public https and rsync servers are used to make the RPKI repository content available.

+## Changelog

+24-11-2021 v0.2.0-rc2

+This RC addresses the following issues:
+- Preserve RRDP paths (#47)
+- Preserve file names (#48)
+- Preserve source files (#50)

+23-06-2021 v0.2.0-rc1

+The code has had a massive overhaul since version 0.1.x.
+It has been simplified and has much better test coverage.
+Functionality should be compatible to the known requirements for 0.1.x - but the CLI arguments have also changed.
+Please have a look at the updated README.md file.

+Note: the following has been addressed in 0.2.0-rc2:

+Since code readability was prioritized over efficiency this new code uses more memory than the 0.1.x release.
+Furthermore it will parse snapshot and/or delta files and write newly generated XML to the local filesystem - the content is unchanged, but formatting may differ from the source.

+29-04-2021 v0.1.3

+In this version we added the following:
+- Allow a configurable delay before writing the RRDP notification.xml file (#5)
+- Use a symlink for the current rsync directory (#2)
+- Debian packages (#11)
+- Docker file (#9)

+We did not make official releases, nor dir we keep any changelogs for earlier versions.

 ## Installation

 ### Install using Pre-built Packages